-1) Submit the figures separately from the main text.
-The resolution power of the pictures and photographs is expected to exceed 300 dpi.
-Figures should be included with online submissions, either as JPEG, GIF, TIFF, BMP, PICT with RTF manuscripts or embedded in the PDF file.
+- 1) Figures should be submitted separately from the main text.
+The resolution of the pictures and photographs is expected to exceed 300 dpi.
+Figures should be included with online submissions, as JPEG, GIF, TIFF, BMP, or PICT files.

-2) If two or more figures require the same number, Arabic numerals should be followed by letters (e.g., Fig. 1A, Fig. 1B)
+- 2) If two or more images are presented within the same figure, Arabic numerals should be followed by letters (e.g., Fig. 1A, Fig. 1B).

-4) Assign sequential numbers (Arabic numerals) in the order referenced in the paper.
+- 4) Sequential numbers (Arabic numerals) should be assigned to figures in the order that they are referenced in the paper.

-5) Figures legends should be written at the end of the manuscript, should be described with complete sentences rather than incomplete phrases or a clause.
-The expansions for the abbreviations used within the figure should be placed in the legend.
+- 5) Figures legends should be presented at the end of the manuscript, and should be described with complete sentences rather than incomplete phrases or a clause.
+The expansions of any abbreviations used within the figure should be placed in the legend.

-6) For microphotographs, describe the dyeing method and magnification ratio.
+- 6) For microphotographs, describe the staining method and magnification ratio.

-7) The description of footnotes below the figure should follow the order of that of acronyms and then symbols.
-Symbols should be marked with small alphabet letters in the order of its usage, such as, a
+- 7) Footnotes below the figure should be placed in the order the abbreviations, followed by symbols.
+Symbols should be marked with superscripted lowercase letters in the order of their usage, such as, a, b, c, d, e.

 Nonessential tables and figures may accompany articles as online-only supplemental files.
-All online-only supplementary files should be combined in one document file (whenever possible) and uploaded separately during the submission process.
+All online-only supplementary files should be combined into a single document file (whenever possible) and uploaded separately during the submission process.
 This file must be clearly labeled as “Online-Only Supplemental Material.”
-In addition, supplemental onlineonly files must be referenced in the main text of the manuscript at least once (e.g., “Supplemental Table S1”).
+In addition, supplemental online-only files must be referenced in the main text of the manuscript at least once (e.g., “Supplemental Table S1”).